BSAA Star Tiger disappearance: Conclusions

-Twice before on similar flights the Star Tiger had been forced to divert to Gander, Newfoundland and just two months previously another Tudor IV had found itself landing with less than 100 impgal of fuel left; less than the amount by which the Star Tiger was overloaded.
+Twice before on similar flights, the Star Tiger had been forced to divert to Gander, Newfoundland, and just two months previously another Tudor IV had found itself landing with less than 100 impgal of fuel left; less than the amount by which the Star Tiger was overloaded.

-The fuel cocks for the reserve tanks were in the passenger compartment and, if they were not already on, to switch to reserve one of the crew would have to go aft.
-There might have been insufficient time given the height at which they were flying.

 Aftermath

-During the inquiry Bennett suggested both the Star Tiger and Star Ariel had been sabotaged.
+During the inquiry, Bennett suggested both the Star Tiger and Star Ariel had been sabotaged.
 He also claimed that the Prime Minister, Clement Attlee, had ordered all inquiries into the incidents to be abandoned.

-A more recent theory is that the loss of fuel could have contributed to the plane's disappearance.
+A more recent theory (2009) is that the loss of fuel could have contributed to the plane's disappearance.
+Also, the fuel cocks for the reserve tanks were in the passenger compartment and, if they were not already on, to switch to reserve one of the crew would have to go aft.
+There might have been insufficient time to do so, given the height at which they were flying.